 - List school codes -- Students list the code numbers of the schools they want their Student Aid Report sent to (see below).

 - Review the Student Aid Report -- Once their application has been processed, students receive their Student Aid Report (SAR).
 The SAR rates their financial need and includes an all-important figure: the expected family contribution, or EFC.
 This is the amount of money the government determines the applicant or family can pay.
 It's based on the household income and assets minus basic living expenses.
 For an FSEOG, an EFC of $0 is ideal.
 However, the school's cost of attendance affects whether an EFC disqualifies a student for a grant.

 - Update as needed -- Requests for an FSEOG must be repeated annually.
 The FAFSA should be updated to reflect any relevant changes in the applicant's situation.

-For lots more information on financial aid, see the links on the next page.
+For lots more information on financial aid, see the links below.

 - The Center on Congress at Indiana University.
 "Pell Grants."
 (March 11, 2010)http://congress.indiana.edu/radio_series/pell_grants.php